 Our range of adenovirus antigens includes a highly purified preparation of Ad40 particles, alongside purified hexon protein from both Ad5 and Ad40.

 The adenovirus hexon protein is a major component of the adenovirus capsid, which readily forms trimers and then further self-assembles into capsomeres of 240 hexons.

-We offer a pair of monoclonal antibodies that are specific for the hexon protein of Adenovirus.
+We offer a pair of monoclonal antibodies that are specific to the hexon protein adenovirus antigen.
 Hexon protein is the largest and most abundant structural protein in the adenovirus capsid.
-The antibodies are suitable for use in ELISA, and can be used as a piar in immunoassay development.
+These antibodies are suitable for use in ELISA and as pairs in immunoassay development.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.